-Arch Health CIC is a new social enterprise, set up by clinicians and professionals of Brighton & Hove to address the health needs of vulnerable and homeless people in the city.
+Arch Health CIC is a new Community Interest Company, set up by clinicians and professionals of Brighton & Hove in February 2016 to address the health needs of vulnerable and homeless people in the city.
 In November 2016 it was announced that Arch had won the contract to run the Morley Street Surgery and the homeless health engagement service for Brighton & Hove for the next 3 years after taking over the contract from The Practice Group on February 1st 2017.

-The new service will include in-reach services to Royal Sussex County and Mill view hospitals plus an engagement service offering non-clinical support to patients.
+The new service includes in-reach services to Royal Sussex County and Mill view hospitals plus an engagement service offering non-clinical support to patients.
 Our vision also includes developing expertise within a wide range of organisations and heath services across the city to ensure the best health outcomes for patients.

-We will be working with St John Ambulance and Justlife Foundation who currently provide the Pathway Plus homeless hospital discharge service for Brighton & Hove and we anticipate developing far reaching partnerships through which will make a deep and lasting impact on those who we serve in the city.
+We work with Justlife Foundation who currently provide the Pathway Plus homeless hospital discharge service for Brighton & Hove and we anticipate developing far reaching partnerships through which a deep and lasting impact will be made on those who we serve in the city.

 Mahatma Ghandi once said “A nation’s greatness is measured by how it treats its weakest members.”
 At Arch we believe this measure is also true of a city – our city – Brighton & Hove.